So you’ve finished your quilt top and now you’re ready for the quilt binding.

 4. Measure the top and bottom edges of your quilt and add 2″ to each measurement; cut two binding strips 2″ wide.
 Fold the two strips in half lengthwise and press to set the crease.
 With the quilt top facing up, pin the strips in place to the top and bottom edges, right sides together, in the same manner as you applied the binding to the side edges of your quilt.
 Leave a 1″ long tail extending past the edges of the quilt at each end.
 Stitch them in place using a ¼” seam allowance.

 5. Press the binding strips flat.
 Turn the quilt over so that the quilt back faces up, fold the tail ends over the edge and toward the back of the quilt.
 Press them again.

 6. Repeat the same steps for folding, pressing, applying strips of fusible web, and fusing the binding strips in place as you did for the right and left-hand edges of the quilt.

 7. If you plan to use your quilt as a throw or on your bed, you should make the bound edges more durable.
 Hand stitch the binding to secure it to the back of the quilt.
 Choose a thread color to match the binding and hand sew it in place using slip stitches.
 Keep your stitches as close to the edge of the binding as possible.

+There are even more alternative quick and easy bindings you can explore.
+This free guide covers five of our other favorite quilt binding and finishing methods, be sure to check them out.
 If you want to learn more from Sue, check out the Fun with Fabric Collage and Mistyfuse Collection which includes her book Colorful Fabric Collage, her DVD Coloring Book Fabric Collage and 10 yards of Mistyfuse ultraviolet.

 P.S.
 If you learn better by watching, sign up for the online course Quilt Binding Basics with Patrick Lose.
 He will cover everything from choosing binding fabric to binding irregular edges.